rosano/launchlet/os-app/open-vitrine/body.en.md

 ## Commit mode

 Presents a list of commands and runs on `Enter`.
 Try any of the following commands:
-- "Randomize page colours"
+- `LCHVitrineTokenRandomizePageColoursName`
-- "Copy page info"
+- `LCHVitrineTokenCopyPageInfoName`
-- "Send email"
+- `LCHVitrineTokenSendEmailName`

 LCHVitrineDemoButtonCommitToken